uofa-cmput404/uofa-cmput404.github.io/content/labsignments/flask.md

 1. Get the github classroom link from eClass and clone it.
 2. Use virtualenv/pip to install flask.
+3. Create an appropriate `.gitignore` file to prevent unwanted files from being added to your repository.
 3. Follow the first steps of the [Flask Quickstart guide](https://flask.palletsprojects.com/en/latest/quickstart/): "A Minimal Application".
-    * Name your app "outliner.py".
+    * Name your app `outliner.py`.

 In order to connect to your flask server inside WSL or another VM from outside WSL/VM, use `flask --app outliner run --host 0.0.0.0`.